 One (lost) game of backgammon later:

 One final thought on harvesting to finish off the question.
 When the time comes, I won’t be recording the spending on New Blackout Blinds to the ‘New Blackouts Blinds’ category.
 Then, I can delete that category and reassign the transactions and budged amounts to ‘Home Improvements’.

 Ultimately, that spending is on ‘Home Improvement’.
 That’s where I want to capture it for averages and reports.
 No problem.

 Budgeting is so much fun!
-When a wish is granted, we delete that category, discuss reshuffled priorities, and play another game of Backgammon.
+When a wish is granted, we hide that category, discuss reshuffled priorities, and play another game of Backgammon.

 Here’s to hoping I get the chance to chat with some of you in the hundreds of workshops we have planned for the new year.
 Just mention solar-powered water heaters for chickens, and I’ll be sure to say hello.